Database, Tables, Views, and Indexes

 Example

-This example creates a new table in the current database and schema called trades.
+This example creates a new table in the current database and schema named trades.

 The table uses the TIMESTAMP column created_at as the TimeKey, with the granularity set at 1 hour.
 The columns ticker_symbol and t_type are defined as the table clustering keys.
 The example also includes a streamloader property pageQueryExclusionDuration to delay how soon data pages that were recently added can be included in query results.

-CTAS provides the ability to create and load new tables from the result of a query on one or more existing tables.
-The new table is available for querying after it has been created and the entire result set from the query has been loaded into the table.
-When the user receives a response to the CTAS command, the load is complete and the table is ready.
+CTAS provides the ability to create and load a new table from the result of a query on one or more existing tables.
+The first column of the query result maps to the first column of the new table definition, the second column maps to the second column of the new table, and so on.
+The new table is available for querying after it has been created, and the entire result set from the query has been loaded into the table.
+When you receive a response to the CTAS SQL statement, the load is complete and the table is ready.

-When you create a table from a SELECT SQL statement, the schema for the table can be automatically determined based on the results of the query.
-You can use an alternative schema provided the results of the query can automatically cast to the target column types.
-CTAS also supports all options for the new table.
+When you create a table from a SELECT SQL statement, the schema for the table can be automatically determined based on the query results.
+You can override this behavior with an alternative schema, provided the query results can automatically be cast to the target column types.
+CTAS also supports all syntax options for the new table.
 CTAS does not support default values and explicit nullable definitions on the column of the table.

 CTAS statements support secondary and prefix indexes.

-To create a table, you must possess both the CREATE TABLE privilege for the current database and the SELECT privilege on all referenced tables and views.
+To create a table, you must have both the CREATE TABLE privilege for the current database and the SELECT privilege on all referenced tables and views.

 For syntax and parameter information, see CREATE TABLE.